travis-ci/docs-travis-ci-com/user/languages/java.md

 ## Overview

-Travis CI environment provides Oracle JDK 7 (default), Oracle JDK 8 ("Early Access" release), OpenJDK 6, OpenJDK 7, Gradle 1.11, Maven 3.2 and Ant 1.8.
+Travis CI environment provides Oracle JDK 7 (default), Oracle JDK 8, OpenJDK 6, OpenJDK 7, Gradle 1.11, Maven 3.2 and Ant 1.8.
 Java project builder has reasonably good defaults for projects that use Gradle, Maven or Ant, so quite often you won't have to configure anything beyond

     language: java